dhoer/chef-selenium/README.md

 ### Attributes

-- `name` - Name attribute.
+- `servicename` - Name attribute.
 The name of the service.
 - `host` - IP or hostname.
 Usually determined automatically.
 Most commonly useful in exotic network configurations (e.g. network with VPN).
 Default `nil`.